kristinlin/ideal-memory/README.md

-# ideal-memory
+# Medallions of Data
-(softdev pd08) Work 12: Medallions of Data
+Softdev2- Using D3 to resize medallions based on Winter Olympic wins of two countries.